chaosink/point-line/README.md

 # point-line
-A demo about points and lines and mouse.
+A demo about points and lines and mouse cursor.

 ## Compiling
 ```Shell